Short-sightedness (myopia)

 Short-sightedness often runs in families, so you may have relatives who are also short-sighted.

-It can get worse until the eye has stopped growing, at around 20 years of age.
+It can get worse until the eye has stopped growing, usually at around 20 years of age.

 Non-urgent advice: Go to an opticians if: